maherkaz/500-2018/README.md

 ## Getting Help

-To get help on anything related to the course, email Dr. Love at `thomas.love@case.edu`.
+To get help on anything related to the course, email Dr. Love at **Thomas dot Love at case dot edu**.